 Why are some cheap carbon credits available on the international carbon market?

 The average wholesale carbon price in the international forest carbon market is around US$6/tCO2e (around NZ$9).
 This average takes into account very large scale industrial carbon projects that can produce carbon credits at very low prices.
-The average wholesale carbon price for New Zealand carbon credits is currently around NZ$25.
-Ekos’s carbon credits come from our NZ and Pacific Island projects.
+The average wholesale carbon price for Aotearoa-New Zealand carbon credits is currently around NZ$25. ekos’s carbon credits come from our Aotearoa-New Zealand and Pacific Island projects.
 These are not large scale industrial carbon projects, but are fair trade-styled community-based projects designed to deliver sustainable land management, biodiversity and community outcomes.
 For these reasons, we need to charge a carbon price that can sustain these projects.

 Can I offset my carbon use based on an estimate?
 If so, what carbon status will I be granted?

 This involves a customer purchasing carbon credits when there has either been no specific measurement or where we have not been able to verify this measurement.
 If you wish to purchase $X worth of carbon credits, we would provide you with a Carbon Friendly certificate.
 This way we would not review your carbon footprint measurement.

 Are you not just providing businesses with licenses to pollute?